Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

       - max_pressure

 In this example, there are two queries.
-The save session action specifies that only `max_pressure` expression should be saved inside the file named `saved_by_name_with_selection`.
+The save session action specifies that only the `max_pressure` expression should be saved inside the file named `saved_by_name_with_selection`.